Subcritical epidemics on random graphs: Proof of the lower bound: Theorem

 Once $v_{i+1}$ is infected, in proving Lemma \ref{lm:star}, we proved that $\A_{i+1}^{t+1}$ occurs with probability at least

 Combining all of these events by the union bound, we obtain

 Similarly for $\A_{i-1}^{t+1}$.
 By the union bound, we obtain \eqref{eq:dominate:percolation}. \end{proof}

-\begin{lemma} [Long survival of percolation] With high probability, the percolation reaches time $1.01^{L}$.
+\begin{lemma}[Long survival of percolation] With high probability, the percolation defined in Lemma \ref{lm:dominate:percolation} reaches time $1.01^{L}$.
 In other words, there exists a path of open edges connecting some vertex $(i, 0)$ and some vertex $(j, 1.01^{L})$ for some $i, j\in [L]$. \end{lemma}